On amenable Hilbert-Schmidt stable groups: Introduction

 {\bf Corollary \ref{2-stepNilpotent}.} For the central extension

 the group $\HZH$ is HS-stable, but the quotient $\HZH/\Z$ is not MAP and therefore not HS-stable.
 Hence Proposition \ref{prop:stableext} can not be extended beyond the finite case.

 The impetus for studying central extensions was to use the ideas of \cite{Becker19} to try and locate an amenable, HS-stable group that is not permutation stable.
-Along the way we obtained the following
+Along the way to achieving this we obtained the following

 {\bf Corollary \ref{cor:densinvmeasure}.} Let $G$ be a countable abelian group and $\gamma$ an automorphism.
 Then $G\rtimes_\gamma\Z$ is HS-stable if and only if the $\hat\gamma$-invariant measures on $\hat G$ with finite support are weak*-dense in the set of all $\hat\gamma$-invariant measures on $\hat G.$